-Sarileru Neekevvaru Second Song: 'Suryodivo Chandrodivo' To Release At 5:04 PM!
+Sarileru Neekevvaru Second Song: 'Suryodivo Chandrodivo' Is A Lovely Melodious Number!

 Sarileru Neekevvaru team is prepping up to release the next song from the illustrious album today (December 09, 2019) and fans are pretty much excited about the new single in store.
 Reportedly, the song Suryadivo Chandrudivo will be taking over the online circuits at 5:04 PM.

-Note: Update: Suryudivo Chandrudivo, the second single from Sarileru Neekevvaru has released.
-It is a sweet meodious number, which is sure to win everyone's heart.